NestScale Blog

 ROAS values tend to stay relatively consistent over timeframes.
 For instance, if your ROAS is 2, it means you are earning $2 for every dollar spent on advertising.
 Monitoring ROAS helps you understand the effectiveness of your campaigns and make data-driven decisions to maximize your return on investment.

-How to track metrics in Facebook Ads Manager?
+How to track metrics in Meta Ads Manager?

-In the Meta Ads Manager, you will find insights on the performance of each ad you run on Facebook, Instagram, or any other platform in the group.
+In Meta Business Suite, you will find insights on the performance of each ad you run on Facebook, Instagram, or any other platform in the group.
 Here are the steps you need:

 track metrics in Facebook ads 1

-Start by logging into your Facebook account and navigating to Ads Manager.
+Start by logging into your Meta Business Suite account and navigating to Ads Manager.
 Once you’re in, look for the campaign view section.

 track metrics in Facebook ads 2